DylanAuty/ANSI-C-Compiler/README.md

 `make`

-## RUNNING INSTRUCTIONS
+## Execution Instructions
 ### 1) The easy way:
-A shell script is included in this folder, called "run".
+A bash script is included in this folder, called `run`.
-It will output to a file called "ASMOUT.s", and takes one argument - the file to be compiled.
+It will output to a file called `ASMOUT.s`, and takes one argument - the file to be compiled.
 To use: